sanazv/CarND-MPC-Project/README.md

 cte[t+1] = f(x[t]) - y[t] + v[t] * sin(epsi[t]) * dt
 epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt
 ```
+where:
+(x,y): position of the car
+v: velocity
+psi: heading
+epsi: oriantation error
+cte: cross track error (distance offset to the side of the road)
+Lf: turn rate (physical characteristic of the vehicle)
+t, t+1: two consequtive timesteps
+and control inputs (with some constraints):
+delta: steeting angle
+a: accelatation (+ for throttle and - for break)

 #### Cost-function and parameter tuning:
+A cost funtion is used with the aid of optimizer to minimize the deviation of the predicted track from the desired waypoints.
- The cost function I use, is sensitive to CTE (Cross Track Error), espi (?????), offset of velocity from the refernce value, streering, acceleration, and the change in steering angle and acceleation between consequtaive timesteps.
-The later is so that the car avoid very strong corrections one way or the other and appear to drive in a "calmer" way.
+The cost function I use, is sensitive to CTE (Cross Track Error), espi (orientation error), offset of velocity from the refernce value, streering angle, acceleration, and the change in steering angle and the change in acceleation between consequtaive timesteps.
+The two later terms are so that the car avoid very strong corrections one way or the other and appear to drive in a "calmer" way.
 The weight of these terms are chosen to represent the relative importance of each component.
 The final cost function is set up as below, with cost function to be most penalizing to sharp changes to streeting in angle and acceletation:

  ```